The 20/20 Experience – 2 of 2

-The 20/20 Experience – 2 of 2 is the fourth studio album by American singer-songwriter Justin Timberlake.
+The 20/20 Experience – 2 of 2 is the fourth studio album by American singer Justin Timberlake.
 The album is considered the second half of a two-piece project, being supplemented by The 20/20 Experience (2013), his third studio album.
 It was released on September 27, 2013, by RCA Records.
 Its lead single "Take Back the Night" was released on July 12, 2013.
 Coinciding with the release of The 20/20 Experience – 2 of 2, the record was packaged with The 20/20 Experience and released as a compilation album titled, The 20/20 Experience – The Complete Experience.
 Upon its release, The 20/20 Experience – 2 of 2 received mixed reviews from critics.
 The third single "Not a Bad Thing" charted within the top ten on the US Billboard Hot 100 and topped the Mainstream Top 40 airplay chart.
 "Drink You Away" reached Country radio in November 2015, after being performed at the Country Music Association Awards.

 The album, as part of the compilation The 20/20 Experience – The Complete Experience, was nominated for a Grammy Award in the category Best Pop Vocal Album.